Insights from Those Who DO Remember

 “In our country the lie has become not just a moral category but a pillar of the State.” - Solzhenitsyn

 Lies are a characteristic symptom of a collectivist state.
+Notice the current plethora of lies?

 “We forget everything.
 What we remember is not what actually happened, not history, but merely that hackneyed dotted line they have chosen to drive into our memories by incessant hammering.” - Solzhenitsyn